Last Updated on September 24, 2022

 According to the Goli Nutrition website, the Goli Ashwagandha gummies have many benefits that may interest pregnant women, including reducing stress, improving memory, supporting immune health, improving sleep, and much more.
 The main ingredient is Ashwagandha root extract, as well as vitamin D.

-Unfortunately, with the strong appeal of its benefits, Ashwagandha has been deemed “likely unsafe” for pregnant and breastfeeding women, according to the FDA (source: Journal of Pharmaceutical and Pharmacological Sciences).
+Unfortunately, with the strong appeal of its health benefits, Ashwagandha has been deemed “likely unsafe” for pregnant and breastfeeding women, according to the FDA (source: Journal of Pharmaceutical and Pharmacological Sciences).
 Therefore, avoid consuming Goli Ashwagandha gummies during pregnancy.

 Check out this article to learn more about the risks of consuming Ashwagandha during pregnancy.

 Let’s briefly discuss the three other Goli Nutrition gummies products, including the Triple Action Immune gummies, Superfruits gummies, and Supergreens gummies.